Nicolaus Copernicus: Italy

-University of Bologna 1496–1501
+University of Bologna, 1496–1501

-Meanwhile, leaving Warmia in mid-1496—possibly with the retinue of the chapter's chancellor, Jerzy Pranghe, who was going to Italy—in the fall, possibly in October, Copernicus arrived in Bologna and a few months later (after 6 January 1497) signed himself into the register of the Bologna University of Jurists' "German nation", which included young Poles from Silesia, Prussia and Pomerania as well as students of other nationalities.
+Meanwhile, leaving Warmia in mid-1496—possibly with the retinue of the chapter's chancellor, Jerzy Pranghe, who was going to Italy—in the fall, possibly in October, Copernicus arrived in Bologna.
+He and his brother Andreas enrolled in the faculty of law at the University of Bologna for the winter semester beginning on 19 October 1496 and joined the university's "German nation" (Natio Germanorum), (Note: the other nations at Bologna being the Gallic, Portuguese, Provencal, Burgundian, Savoyard, Aragonese, Navarrese, Hungarian, Polish, Bohemian, Flemish and Italian) the largest of the university's foreign student associations, because German was their home language; its statutes of 1497 defined the "nation of the Germans" by German mother tongue.

 During his three-year stay at Bologna, which occurred between fall 1496 and spring 1501, Copernicus seems to have devoted himself less keenly to studying canon law (he received his doctorate in canon law only after seven years, following a second return to Italy in 1503) than to studying the humanities—probably attending lectures by Filippo Beroaldo, Antonio Urceo, called Codro, Giovanni Garzoni, and Alessandro Achillini—and to studying astronomy.
 He met the famous astronomer Domenico Maria Novara da Ferrara and became his disciple and assistant.
+Nicolaus spent some time as a lodger in Novara's home.
 Copernicus was developing new ideas inspired by reading the "Epitome of the Almagest" (Epitome in Almagestum Ptolemei) by George von Peuerbach and Johannes Regiomontanus (Venice, 1496).
 He verified its observations about certain peculiarities in Ptolemy's theory of the Moon's motion, by conducting on 9 March 1497 at Bologna a memorable observation of the occultation of Aldebaran, the brightest star in the Taurus constellation, by the Moon.
 Copernicus the humanist sought confirmation for his growing doubts through close reading of Greek and Latin authors (Pythagoras, Aristarchos of Samos, Cleomedes, Cicero, Pliny the Elder, Plutarch, Philolaus, Heraclides, Ecphantos, Plato), gathering, especially while at Padua, fragmentary historic information about ancient astronomical, cosmological and calendar systems.